What's new in Tableau Mobile

 Simply tap snapshots to see live views (iOS)

 To see the live view of a favorite snapshot, simply tap it again—no need to toggle between special app modes.
 For details, see Work offline with favorite snapshots in help for the Tableau Mobile app.

 See recently-accessed servers, and quickly switch sites (Android)

 On the app's sign-in screen, choose recently-accessed servers with a single tap, rather than entering names manually.
 If you need to switch sites, just tap the name of the server you're signed in to, and tap another site.

 Disable downloads of data and credentials, and avoid Kerberos errors (iOS)

 If you use a mobile device management (MDM) tool like AirWatch or MobileIron, new app configuration parameters help you improve security.
-For details, see Customize Tableau Mobile for your organization (iOS).
+For details, see Deploy Tableau Mobile with mobile device or application management.

 Web-based authentication (iOS)

 The Tableau Mobile app now supports authentication via reverse proxy servers placed between the internet and Tableau Server.